Gofven/flowback-backend/README.md

   - It has been shown that the strong Nash equilibrium is the Condorcet winner if voters vote strategically and have full information about what the other voters are going to vote for [3].
   - It is possible to have a prediction market about the strategic voting that is stable to some degree.
   - Allowing voters to score delegates if there is not a shared goal is not good, because such scoring could easily be strategic.

+Optimization outside of predictive liquid democracy:
+  - Honesty can possibly be optimized toward outside the scope of predictive liquid democracy.
+  - A recommendation mechanism for delegates can be implemented that recommends delegates based on value-alignment by some non-voting based measurement of that (as voting against a delegate with a certain value will happen otherwise), and perhaps also by prediction scores (a delegate with a higher such score is recommended higher than one with a lower even if the value-alignment is perfect).

+Measuring the outcomes:
+  - How can we measure how good the system does?
+By the utility of the members over time perhaps, but how?
+Can we measure the degree of honesty?

 [1]: Hagberg, L. (2023).
 Collected papers on finitist mathematics and phenomenalism: a digital phenomenology.
 BoD-Books on Demand.